daverbuj/CHONK/features/kmer/README.md

   * the bigger the *k* the more k-mers you will have (and thus more memory will be consumed)

 * Hamming distance
-  * this is a measure of how
+  * this is a measure of how two strings are different
+  * For example: ATGC vs ATGA have a Hamming distance of 1.
+  * We want to exclude k-mers that match very closely to the Reference
+  * test different thresholds of Hamming distance `[4,5,6, ...
+10,11,12]`

 * `SA` tags
   * test reads with/without `SA` tags